WHAT IS THE MINIMUM WAGE IN FLORIDA?

 Improper Background Checks

-There’s a lot of confusion behind what an employer can, and cannot, do when it comes to background checks.
+There’s a lot of confusion behind what an employer can and cannot do when it comes to background checks.
 Most job candidates believe employers are well within their rights to refuse to employ you if you do not pass a background check.
 That is not entirely true.
 The Fair Credit Reporting Act places strict mandates on just what employers can do when running background checks.
 They must:

 • Before the employer can take adverse action against the employee for something found on the background check, the employer must provide the employee or job candidate a copy of that report.
-This allows the employee/job candidate to clear up any misinformation that may be on the report.

 Independent Contractors

-The classification of independent contractor is attractive to employers because it means not having to pay overtime, minimum wage, contribute to retirement funds, FICA taxes, unemployment, or provide benefits.
+The classification of an independent contractor is attractive to employers because it means not having to pay overtime, minimum wage, contribute to retirement funds, FICA taxes, unemployment, or provide benefits.
 Such a classification is a significant cost-savings for most companies.
 However, safeguards exist to ensure employers do not replace employees with less costly independent contractors.

 Courts consider the following when analyzing the: